American urban history: New nation, 1783–1815

 The cities played a major role in fomenting the American Revolution, but they were hard hit during the war itself, 1775–83.
 They lost their main role as oceanic ports, because of the blockade by the British Navy.
-Furthermore, the British occupied the cities, especially New York 1776–83, as well as Boston, Philadelphia and Charleston for briefer periods.
+Furthermore, the British occupied the cities, especially New York 1776–83, as well as Boston, Philadelphia and Charlestown for briefer periods.
 During the occupations cities were cut off from their hinterland trade and from overland communication.
 The British departed in 1783, they took out large numbers of wealthy merchants, resuming their business activities elsewhere in the British Empire.

 The older cities restored their economic basis.
-Growing cities included Salem, Massachusetts (which opened a new trade with China), New London, Connecticut, and especially Baltimore, Maryland.
-The Washington administration under the leadership of Secretary of the treasury Alexander Hamilton set up a national bank in 1791, and local banks began to flourish in all the cities.
+Growing cities included Salem, Massachusetts (which opened a new trade with China), New London, Connecticut, and especially Baltimore.
+The Washington administration under the leadership of Secretary of the Treasury Alexander Hamilton set up a national bank in 1791, and local banks began to flourish in all the cities.
 Merchant entrepreneurship flourished and was a powerful engine of prosperity in the cities.

 Merchants and financiers of the cities were especially sensitive to the weakness of the old Confederation system.
 When it came time to ratify the much stronger new Constitution in 1788, all the nation's cities, North and South, voted in favor, while the rural districts were divided.
 The national capital was at Philadelphia until 1800, when it was moved to Washington.
-Apart from the murderous Yellow Fever epidemic of 1793, which killed about 10 percent of the population, Philadelphia had a marvelous reputation as the "cleanest, best-governed, healthiest, and most elegant of American cities."
+Apart from the yellow fever epidemic of 1793, which killed about 10 percent of the population, Philadelphia had a reputation as the "cleanest, best-governed, healthiest, and most elegant of American cities."
 Washington, built in a fever-ridden swamp with long hot miserable summers, was ranked far behind Philadelphia, although it did escape yellow fever.